sylvainf/ardutemp/readme.md

 # Ardutemp project

-## An Arduino and DS18X20 based temperature network with python REST API
+## An Arduino and DS18X20 based temperature sensor network with python REST API

 The Arduino firmware is based on the Dallas Temperature Library https://milesburton.com/Dallas_Temperature_Control_Library